18:00-18:30 Registration, Refreshments and food

 When & Where

 SQLSaturday Cambridge is the UK’s first and largest SQLSaturday.
-SharePoint Saturday Cambridge is our sister event and both run together as a annual not-for-profit event consisting of very low cost pre-conference days and culminating in the main event day (Saturday of course!).
+SharePoint Saturday Cambridge is our sister event and both run together as an annual not-for-profit event consisting of very low-cost pre-conference days and culminating in the main event day (Saturday of course!).
 The conference features leading SQL Server and SharePoint (including related technology) experts from around the world and provides a premier social networking event in the UK.

-SQL Saturday/ SharePoint Saturday Cambridge Training days are on Thursday 10th and Friday 11th September 2015 and more information can be found on the organiser site http://sqlcambs.org.uk/preconall/.
+SPS/SQLSaturday Cambridge Training days are on Thursday 8th and Friday 9th September 2016 and more information can be found on the organiser site http://sqlcambs.org.uk/preconall/.

 Register now to avoid missing out (or entering a wait list).